AlexOrrDE/weather_docker/README.md

 ### Prerequisites

-- Docker and Docker Compose installed on your system.
+- Docker and Postgres installed on your system.
 - OpenWeather API key (sign up at [OpenWeather](https://openweathermap.org/) for an API key).
-- PostgreSQL database (or use a PostgreSQL Docker container if not installed locally).

 ### Setup